YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 ## Privacy and GDPR Compliance

-The Absence Request plugin is designed with privacy in mind:
+The Absence Reporting plugin is designed with privacy in mind:

 1. **Data Collection**:
    - Only necessary personal data is collected for the legitimate purpose of processing absence requests